christianfenton/electricity_pricing/README.md

 ### Weather data locations

-- Heathrow, Greater London: Close to major population centre and wind farms in the Thames Estuaray
+- Heathrow, Greater London: Close to major population centre and wind farms in the Thames Estuary
 - Crosby, Merseyside: Close to major population centre and wind farms in the Irish Sea
 - Dyce, Aberdeenshire: Close to major population centre and wind farms in the North Sea